MarinaShmovganets/lighthouse/docs/recipes/lighthouse-plugin-example/readme.md

 ## To run

 1. Install the plugin as a (peer) dependency, parallel to `lighthouse`.
+1. Install `lighthouse` v5 or later.
+2. Install the plugin as a (peer) dependency, parallel to `lighthouse`.
-2. Verify that the lighthouse version installed supports plugins >= 5.20 and run the following command `npx lighthouse https://example.com --plugins=lighthouse-plugin-example --view`
+3. Run `npx lighthouse https://example.com --plugins=lighthouse-plugin-example --view`

 The input to `--plugins` will be loaded from `node_modules/`.